huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 1. Which device inside a LAN would be the easiest for an attacker to compromise, and why?
 2. Does proximity equal safety?
 How much can a device ‘see’ inside a LAN?

 The device most likely to be compromised inside a LAN is a user workstation or other endpoints that are not really managed.
-These systems want to be easier to use for the user as opposed to being more complicated and often accept network configuration details without verifying whether they are secure or where they come from.
+These systems want to be easier to use for the user as opposed to being more complicated, and often accept network configuration details without verifying whether they are secure or where they come from.
 If an attacker gains access to the same LAN, they can take advantage of this trust that was automatically given and intercept traffic or impersonate network services.
 Physical closeness itself does not make a network safe because once connected, a device can receive broadcast traffic and communicate with nearby systems.
 Without controls like VLAN segmentation or authentication, devices could have a lot more visibillity than what it actually wanted to have.

 ## Threat Discovery Rotation Using Cards or Digital Tiles